Flea (musician): Signature Modulus Flea Bass

-Fleabass (Multi-Coloured Deluxe Spin Bass Guitars)
+Fleabass (Multi-Coloured Deluxe Spin Basses)

 In 2009, Flea founded the Fleabass company with the goal to create quality budget basses for beginners.
 Whilst Flea did not perform with his own Fleabass production model he did however use a custom model created by UK artist Damien Hirst.

 Damien actually made me a bass, a butterfly bass, it's a beautiful thing.
 It's not just a piece of art to hang on a wall.
 The whole new album I play on it.
 This bass is kind of heavy for live—I don't play Fenders that much live—but it's beautiful.

 The custom Fleabass was built with Lane Poor active pickups, Graphite neck, and 18-volt Aguliar OBP-1 preamp.
 It can be seen in the music videos for The Getaway album.

 Fifty of these basses were created.
 They were auctioned for Flea's Silverlake Conservatory of Music, with a list price of £50,000.

 Fender Custom Shop

-In The Getaway and 2022 Global Stadium tours, Flea uses four Custom Shop Fender Jazz basses.
+In The Getaway and 2022–2024 Global Stadium tours, Flea used four Custom Shop Fender Jazz basses.